MV Agusta Superveloce

-The MV Agusta Superveloce is a retro racer styled motorcycle produced by the Italian motorcycle manufacturer MV Agusta in 2020.
+The MV Agusta Superveloce is a Café racer styled motorcycle produced by the Italian motorcycle manufacturer MV Agusta since 2020.
 It is described by MV Agusta as "a modern interpretation of the iconic stylistic concept of the MV Agusta.
 A fusion of vintage and contemporary ensures that the future incorporates the memories of good times gone by".

 Background

 Based on the F3 800, the Superveloce was first exhibited as a concept at the 2018 EICMA Show in Milan where it was awarded "Most Beautiful Bike of the Show”.
 MV Agusta were invited to exhibit the machine at the Concorso d'Eleganza Villa d'Este, where it won first prize in the “Concept Bike: New Design and Prototype category presented by Independent Manufacturers and Designers” class.

 Using the social network platform Instagram, MV Agusta announced on 19 May 2019 that the Superveloce would go into production in 2020.
 On 29 May they announced that pre-orders were being taken for the 300 Serie Oro production run, and by 26 June all 300, had been reserved.
 The first units were expected to go into production in March 2020.
 At the November 2019 EICMA Show two versions of the machine were unveiled: the limited edition Superveloce 800 Serie Oro which was almost indistinguishable from the concept bike and the full production Superveloce 800.
 MV Agusta also announced that production of the Superveloce had begun.